bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Attribute Equals Selector</h4>

-To identify an element with a specific, and exact matching, attribute value the same selector from before may be used, however this time inside of the square brackets following the attribute name, include the desired matching value.
-Inside the square brackets should be the attribute name followed by an equals sign, =, quotations, "", and inside of the quotations should be the desired matching attribute value.
+<p>To identify an element with a specific, and exact matching, attribute
+value the same selector from before may be used, however this time inside of the square brackets following the attribute name, include the desired matching value.
+Inside the square brackets should be the attribute name followed by an equals sign, =, quotations, "", and inside of the quotations should be the desired matching attribute value.</p>

 <h4>CSS</h4>